BEST VIEWED IN LANDSCAPE MODE !

 Welcome to the Pilgrim Francis Cooke Society Website !

-The Pilgrim Francis Cooke Society has a new name and a new website.
-This website will be a "work in progress" as we are continuing to work on some pages, so please check back often.
+The Francis Cooke Society has a new name and a new website.
+We are continuing to work on some pages and add information, so please view our website often.

 The Francis Cooke Society was formed in 2003 to honor and perpetuate the memory of Francis Cooke, and to assist descendants of Francis Cooke in acquiring acceptable proofs of lineage.

-The Society was reorganized in 2019 with a new Board of Directors and the name was changes to Pilgrim Francis Cooke Society to more closely align with the GSMD Mayflower Society Families.
+The Society was reorganized in 2019 with a new Board of Directors and the society's name was changes to the Pilgrim Francis Cooke Society to more closely align with the GSMD Mayflower Society Families.

 Francis Cooke (c.
 1583 – 1663) was a Leiden Separatist who came to the “New England” on the Mayflower in 1620, and was a signer of the Mayflower Compact.
 His origins and parentage are still unknown.